Early indications suggest we're in the middle of the biggest gap year ever.

 "They aren't necessarily lessons I wouldn't have learned at some point later on, but learning these things now will make me approach college and entering the workforce more clearly."

-In September, Cohen went on a three-month backpacking trip with ARCC through Utah, Montana, Wyoming, and Washington that was equal parts adventure and education.
+After planning her gap year throughout the summer, she went on a three-month backpacking trip with ARCC through Utah, Montana, Wyoming, and Washington that was equal parts adventure and education.
 The final leg of the journey took her to Hawaii.

 Taking a Gap Year